CodeSteak/Flower/README.md

 #### What are Bloom Filter?
 __TL;DR__: *Huge amount of data __➜__ small Bloom Filter __:__ Was X not in Huge amount of data?*

-For more about this topic consider checking out:
+For more about this topic consider, checking out:
 * [Bloom Filters by Jason Davis](https://www.jasondavies.com/bloomfilter/)
 * [Bloom Filters, Mining of Massive Datasets, Stanford University on Youtube](https://www.youtube.com/watch?v=qBTdukbzc78)